 In Halifax, we recommend staying at The Westin Nova Scotian.
 This hotel is in the center of it all, allowing you to park your car and let it rest while you explore the area.

 Lunenburg was founded in 1753.
-Today it’s a charming, colorful port town and a UNESCO World Heritage Site.
+Today it’s a charming, colourful port town and a Unesco world heritage site.
 It is best appreciated from the port’s waters, so we have a few ideas to get you out there on a boat.

 - Cruise on the Bluenose II: The Bluenose II is a replica of a 1912 racing schooner; cruises aboard the Bluenose II offer fantastic views of the town of Lunenburg.